zeljkoobrenovic/grounded-architecture/_posts/2022-06-15-career-paths.markdown

 <br>
 In any job, a **career path** is a sequence of jobs or roles that a person takes on throughout their professional life.
 It typically involves **progression** from entry-level positions to higher-level roles with increasing responsibilities and compensation.
 Career paths can be **linear,** with a clear upward trajectory, or **non-linear,** with lateral moves and changes in direction.

 In this section, I elaborate on possible career paths of architects.
-In the Appendix, you can also find additional [resources for managing, drowing, and hiring architects](career-resources).
+In the Appendix, you can also find additional [resources for managing, developing, and hiring architects](career-resources).

 <br>